 Grades 6 – 12 Beginner Band (HS Arts Credit/Elective)

 Beginner Band is offered to middle and high school students.
 All of the students in this class should be beginners on their instruments.
-Those with experience should consider the Intermediate Band or Concert Band classes offered at BFS.
-Students who want to learn to read music and develop strong fundamental skills on their instrument of choice.
+Students will learn how to read music and develop strong fundamental skills on their instrument of choice.
 We will play a variety of music ranging from Grades 0.5 to 1 and perform multiple times throughout the year.
-For this class, students will choose from the following instruments: Flute, Clarinet, Saxophone, Trumpet or Trombone.
-Later in your musical journey, there are opportunities to branch into other instrumental areas.
+For this class, students will choose from the following instruments: flute, clarinet, saxophone, trumpet, and trombone.
+Later in your musical journey, there will be opportunities to branch into other instruments.

-Grades 7 – 12 Intermediate Concert Band (HS Arts Credit/Elective)
+Grades 7 – 12 Intermediate Band (HS Arts Credit/Elective)

-Grades 7 – 12 Concert Band (HS Arts Credit/Elective)
+Grades 7 – 12 Advanced Band (HS Arts Credit/Elective)

-Concert Band at BFS is a course designed for students who would enjoy playing in an advanced wind ensemble setting.
+Advanced Band at BFS is a course designed for students who would enjoy playing in an advanced wind ensemble setting.
 At least two years of experience playing an instrument is necessary to be in this band.
 Members must be able to play their instrument at an intermediate level and comfortably read music.
 The reading level will start at Grade 2.5 and go up to Grade 4 You must be comfortable playing in a variety of different keys.
 Students will have multiple performance opportunities throughout the year and will represent BFS at the highest level of musicianship.
 While instrument rentals are prioritized for Beginner Band, we may have instruments available to rent through BFS.
-See Ms. Harris if you are not sure if this is the right class for you.
+See Ms. Harris if you are interested in this class.
 As this course will be offered outside the regular timetable, HS students who complete a full year of the course will receive.
 5 fine art credit towards graduation.

 Grade 6-8 MS Spanish 1